core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}}, {{{John Preuß Mattsson}}}, {{{Göran Selander}}} and {{{Rafa Marin-Lopez}}} for their feedback and comments.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).
+The work on this document has been partly supported by VINNOVA and the Celtic-Next projects CRITISEC and CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).